 After the bergschrund pitches, we climbed the NW Ridge upward.
-We were now very high on the mountain and the altitude was becoming a significant factor.
-Each movement required careful breathing and additional focus as the altitude clouded our minds.
-After an eternity of aerobic effort and crevasse navigation, we arrived at the base of the final pitches to the summit.
+We were now very high on the mountain and the effects of extreme altitude were becoming a significant factor.
+Each movement required careful breathing and additional focus as the lack of oxygen clouded our minds.
+After an eternity of painful aerobic effort and crevasse navigation climbing the NW Ridge, we arrived at the base of the final pitches to the summit.
 I took the lead on the first 55 meter pitch, which started with some fun, thoughtful AI3 climbing before the angle eased to sustained 50° snow and ice.
-Finally, I built a sweet two-screw anchor at the top of the pitch and brought Kyle up.
+I built a sweet two-screw anchor at the top of the pitch and brought Kyle up.

 Kyle arrived at my stance.
 I was feeling strong and psyched, and secretly hoped that Kyle would give me the lead for this final, crux pitch.
 I knew, however, that Kyle is as solid as they come and embodies the famous quip: “No Weak Shit”.
 Kyle quested upwards, taking his lead with gusto.
 60° ice transitioned into a section of AI3, which brought Kyle to a restful stance where he hammered in a pathetic, half-depth picket (we should have brought more screws).